 You will undertake a full-year research project.
 You will have the choice between remaining in Edinburgh to work on projects supervised by a staff member in Chemistry or Physics, or seeking to secure a place to undertake your project while on placement in industry, a government research institute, or in the chemistry department of one of our exchange partner universities around the world.

-4 Highers at AAAB (minimum) but typically AAAA (first sitting) including Maths at A and Chemistry and Physics plus English at National 5.
+4 Highers at AAAB (minimum) but typically AAAA (by end of S5 preferred) including Maths at A and Chemistry and Physics plus English at National 5.
 Advanced Higher Maths and Chemistry recommended.